• Skip to primary navigation

 • 2 eggs medium

-• 1 tbsp fresh mint finely chopped plus few leaves to decorate
+• 1 tablespoon fresh mint finely chopped plus few leaves to decorate

 • 2-3 drops apricot extract For extra flavour - optional

-• 3 tbsp desiccated coconut plus extra to sprinkle over
+• 3 tablespoon desiccated coconut plus extra to sprinkle over

-• 1 tbsp almond flakes to sprinkle over
+• 1 tablespoon almond flakes to sprinkle over

 Metric - US Imperial